 Dr. Dipesh Navsaria is a pediatrician, occasional children's librarian, public health professional, and child health advocate.
 He practices primary-care pediatrics at a community health center working with underserved populations.
 He is also involved in advocacy training for residents, medical students, and practicing physicians.
 His educational interests also include public and population health training for clinicians.
 Additionally, Dr. Navsaria is strongly engaged with early literacy programs in health care settings, particularly around ideas of early brain and child development, which include neurobiological effects of adversity and poverty upon the developing brain.
 A dynamic speaker who easily translates basic science and clinical medicine for a wide variety of audiences in order to shape programs and policy, Dr. Navsaria lectures locally, regionally, and nationally on early literacy, early brain and child development, child health advocacy, and technology.

-Angelica Velazquez has worked in the public and nonprofit sectors for over 15 years as an educator, trainer and program manager.
-In her current capacity as Project Coordinator for the Informal Family Child Care Project (IFCC) at the NY Early Childhood Professional Development Institute (PDI), she oversees a dynamic professional development and training programs serving home-based child care providers throughout New York City.
+Angelica Velazquez has worked in the public and nonprofit sectors for over 20 years as an educator, trainer and program manager.
+In her current capacity as Director of the Informal Family Child Care Project (IFCC) at the NY Early Childhood Professional Development Institute (PDI), she oversees a dynamic professional development and training programs serving home-based child care providers throughout New York City.
 She is passionate about empowering and building the capacity of families, caregivers, communities, and other stakeholders to improve outcomes for children.
 She holds a B.A. in Elementary Education from Antioch College and a M.S. in Urban Affairs from Hunter College at The City University of New York.

 Laurel Parker West, PhD, Treasurer